Mastering International Business Expansion: 6 Key Strategies for Legal, Tax, and Compliance Success

 UK/EU considerations

-Whilst there are compliance requirements across the globe, the EU/UK gold standard for data protection is particularly demanding, perhaps more so than US companies realize.
+While there are compliance requirements worldwide, the EU/UK gold standard for data protection is particularly demanding, perhaps more so than US companies realize.

 With an intensified approach to data protection and with EU/UK regulatory authorities having the power to pursue any organization anywhere in the world for breaches of the GDPR, businesses must rely on outside expertise to ensure they get every detail right.